GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Introduction

-GateKeeper's original codebase is developed for field programmable gate array (FPGA) devices.
-We opt for implementing it on general-purpose GPUs with CUDA framework for several reasons.
-First, GPU has a large number of specialized cores\editedII{~(i.e., 3584 CUDA cores in NVIDIA Geforce GTX 1080 Ti~\cite{cudacores}) that} have smaller caches when compared to CPU cores, thus its cores require lower frequency.
+GateKeeper's original codebase is developed for field programmable gate array~(FPGA) devices.
+We opt for implementing it on general-purpose GPUs with the CUDA framework for several reasons.
+First, GPU has a large number of specialized cores~(i.e., 3584 CUDA cores in NVIDIA Geforce GTX 1080 Ti~\cite{cudacores}) that have smaller caches when compared to CPU cores; thus, its cores require lower frequency.
 This makes GPU a powerful candidate for processing the work for which the throughput is crucial~\cite{mittal2015survey}.
-Since pre-alignment filtering requires high throughput in order to complete as many comparisons as possible before verification, GPU is well-suited for this work.
-Second, although FPGA can provide more adjustable hardware designs, GPU is easier to install and use than FPGA because it does not require in-depth understanding of the underlying hardware.
+Since pre-alignment filtering requires high throughput to complete as many comparisons as possible before verification, GPU is well-suited for this work.
+Second, although FPGA can provide more adjustable hardware designs, GPU is easier to install and use than FPGA because it does not require an in-depth understanding of the underlying hardware.
 Once installed, GPU can be used in a wide range of applications without extra configuration effort.
-Third, GPU \editedII{implementation is fully configurable at compile-time and runtime, such that the input parameters~(e.g., edit distance threshold) can be changed without any alteration in the implementation.} On the other hand, FPGA codebase \editedII{requires changing the architecture design for each different parameter value.} Therefore, we aim to provide easy usage and support for \editedII{a} wide range of platforms with our \editedII{implementation of GateKeeper-GPU}.
+Third, GPU implementation is fully configurable at compile-time and runtime, such that the input parameters~(e.g., error threshold) can be changed without any alteration in the implementation.
+On the other hand, the FPGA codebase requires changing the architecture design for each different parameter value.
+Therefore, we aim to provide easy usage and support for various platforms by implementing GateKeeper-GPU.